RedhawkSDR/redhawksdr.github.io/content/manual/component-structure/managing-defining-properties.md

 #### Overriding the `configure()` Method

 For the vast majority of cases, the standard `configure()` implementation is sufficient.
 Developers are strongly discouraged from overriding `configure()`.
 However, in the event that additional functionality beyond what is provided is required, the overridden method should call the base class `configure()` method to ensure that the behavior expected by the library and framework is preserved.
 Whether the base class method is pre- or post-extended is left to the discretion of the component developer.

+### Synchronization

+External listeners to properties can be informed of changes in component properties by using the `registerPropertyListener` function on the component.
+The `registerPropertyListener` function allows an event consumer to register with the component.
+Upon registration, the component begins a thread that monitors the value of the requested properties.
+When the value of any of the monitored properties changes, an event is issued notifying the consumer what property changed on what component, when, and to what new value.

+To maintain synchronization between property change events and `query` calls to the component, it is possible to add a `QUERY_TIMESTAMP` property to the query.
+The `QUERY_TIMESTAMP` property on the `query()` is populated with the timestamp for this `query`.
+The returned timestamp can be compared to asynchronously received property change events to assess what is the most recent known value for the requested property